 - 3. The lease must contain standard commercial terms and have an initial term of at least 35 years from the application deadline. - 4.
 The lease must allow the Applicant to record the restrictive covenants (as contained in the land use restriction agreement) on the land and all improvements that is binding on the lessor and any successor in interest to the lessor. - 5.
-The lease must contain a provision acknowledging residential tenants may not be evicted without cause and their gross rent cannot be raised during the three year period after termination of the land use restriction agreement by foreclosure or deed in lieu thereof. - 6.
 Although not required to meet threshold site control, the lease should describe to what extent the real property has been environmentally reviewed and the impact of that review on the project's readiness to proceed.